AlexsLemonade/scRNA-seq_sandbox/README.md

 ## About the scripts in this repository:

 ### 1) Pre-processing pipeline:
-For starting from scratch with an experiment ID or set of SRA's you would like to process into a counts gene matrix file.
+For starting from scratch with fastq files, an experiment ID or set of SRA's you would like to process into a counts gene matrix file.
+	### A) For smart-seq2 data or other single cell data that is avaiable on SRA
+	### B) For 10X Genomics data (or drop-seq data)

 ### 2) Post-processing pipeline:
 For starting from counts gene matrix data file that you would like to normalize and do further analyses on.